Getting started with this Danish Oil Guide

 Apply this oil once you have completed all preparations on the wood.
 By this, I mean sanding and ensuring that the workplace is free of dust should be taken care of before application.
 It is also essential that the wood has been fully sanded and has a very smooth finish, preventing any scratches from occurring in the future.
 Furniture can get a lovely danish oil finish to brighten the wood surface.

-In summary, applying a set of Danish oils to a project you are working on is not necessarily a tedious task.
+In summary, using danish oil on a project you are working on is not necessarily a tedious task.
 Therefore, this oil is very popular with beginners, as it allows for easy application.

 Before opening and using the oil, you must prepare it.
 Prepare the wood by making sure it is smooth and well sanded.